Crouching Tiger, Hidden Dragon: Soundtrack

-The score was composed by Dun Tan in 1999.
+The score was composed by Tan Dun in 1999.
 It was played for the movie by the Shanghai Symphony Orchestra, the Shanghai National Orchestra and the Shanghai Percussion Ensemble.
 It features solo passages for cello played by Yo-Yo Ma.
 The "last track" ("A Love Before Time") features Coco Lee, who later sang it at the Academy Awards.
 The composer Chen Yuanlin also collaborated in the project.
 The music for the entire film was produced in two weeks.
-Tan the next year (2000) adapted his filmscore as a cello concerto called simply "Crouching Tiger."
+Tan the next year (2000) adapted his filmscore as a cello concerto called simply "Crouching Tiger".

 Release

 Marketing

 The film was adapted into a video game and a series of comics, and it led to the original novel being adapted into a 34-episode Taiwanese television series.
-The latter was released in 2004 as New Crouching Tiger, Hidden Dragon for Northern American release.
+The latter was released in 2004 as New Crouching Tiger, Hidden Dragon for North American release.

+In 2000, the distributor Sony Pictures Classics signed with Fox Entertainment Group for free television rights of the movie, and after that, a deal with Starz Encore Group, for pay television rights of the movie.

 Home media

 The film was released on VHS and DVD on 5 June 2001 by Columbia TriStar Home Entertainment.
+In October of that same year, it became one of the first Superbit DVDs to be ever released, with Air Force One, The Fifth Element, Desperado and Johnny Mnemonic being the others.
 It was also released on UMD on 26 June 2005.
 In the United Kingdom, it was watched by 3.5 million viewers on television in 2004, making it the year's most-watched foreign-language film on television.